 Key signs and symptoms of cancer

-There are more than 200 different types of cancer, with many different symptoms.
-This list, in no special order, highlights the key ones to be aware of.
-But there’s no need to learn symptoms – if you spot something that isn’t normal for you, get it checked out.
+This list, in no special order, highlights some of the key symptoms to be aware of.
+But if you spot something that isn’t normal for you, get it checked out.

 It’s not unusual to feel out of breath every now and then.
 But if you notice that you’re feeling breathless more than usual or for a lot of the time, tell your doctor.